A quick guide to help you get the best from your designer and your finished printed products.

 If you purchase the images you are in control of the licence and can ensure it is used throughout your print and digital media further increasing brand consistency.

 TIP/ Visit stock image websites such as this one (Click Here to Search Images) for inspiration.

 If your print has a specific deadline ensure this is communicated at the beginning of the project.
 A realistic expectation from both parties is important to ensure there is no disappointment.

 Whilst discussing your design requirements communicate your budget and expectation.
 A client who wants black text on a white background and supplies the typeface will not be charged the same as a client who wants a comprehensive corporate re-brand.

-TIP/ A professional designers time is not free nor never ending.
-To reduce costs provide a clear expectation and a clear brief and your designer will work above and beyond to deliver you a design which meets them.
+TIP/ A professional designers time is not free nor never-ending.
+To reduce costs provide a clear expectation and a clear brief and your designer will work above and beyond to deliver you a design that meets them.

 There’s nothing more frustrating than coming across an intriguing piece of artwork only to find it littered with spelling mistakes, grammatical errors and wrong information.
 So make sure you give it the once over yourself and, if in doubt, get someone who knows their spelling and grammar to read over it.

 Most text errors occur when text is edited and changed during the design process, a word removed at one point, can change the context of another in the paragraph.